neo4j-partners/hands-on-lab-neo4j-and-azure/Lab_3_Neo4j_GraphRag/README.md

 Add semantic search capabilities to your graph:
 - Understand what embeddings are and why they matter
 - Use `FixedSizeSplitter` to automatically chunk text
-- Generate embeddings using Azure OpenAI
+- Generate embeddings using Microsoft Foundry
 - Create a vector index in Neo4j
 - Perform similarity search to find relevant chunks